 If you’re at fault for an accident, the chances of seeing a hike in your premium are much more likely.
+But why do insurance rates go up after an accident?
 This hike is called a surcharge — which is basically a penalty your insurance company tacks onto your premium for getting into an accident.
-In the eyes of your insurance company, if you cause an accident, you’re a “higher risk driver” and more likely to cause an accident in the future.
-They make up for this potential risk by raising your rate for a period of time.
+In the eyes of your insurance company

-The amount your rate goes up depends on the company and how many accident claims you’ve filed in the past.
+The amount your car insurance rate increases after a claim depends on the company and how many accident claims you’ve filed in the past.
 Some companies promote “accident forgiveness” as a way to reward good drivers.
 Basically, this means that as long as you have a clean driving record, they’ll forgive your first accident and not raise your premium.

 If your company doesn’t offer accident forgiveness, you could see your rate rise 10 to 40 percent (or more in some instances) after just one accident.
 If you get into a second accident, your rate could increase by double!
 And to top it off, you’ll lose any good driver discounts for keeping a clean record.

 Will My Rate Go up if I Wasn’t At Fault for an Accident?

 Although you may not like it, you probably have an understanding as to why your rate increases if you’re at fault for an accident — you were, after all, legally at fault.
 But you're probably asking yourself 'Will my insurance rates go up after a no-fault accident?'